-Susan M. Johnson, Ed.D., is the leading developer of emotionally focused therapy (or EFT).
-She is Professor Emeritus of Clinical Psychology at the University of Ottawa, Distinguished Research Professor in the Marital and Family Therapy Program at Alliant University in San Diego, and Director of the International Centre for Excellence in EFT.
+Susan M. Johnson, Ed.D., is the leading developer of EFT.
+She is professor emeritus of clinical psychology at the University of Ottawa, distinguished research professor in the Marital and Family Therapy Program at Alliant University in San Diego, and director of the International Centre for Excellence in EFT.

 Brent Bradley, Ph.D., is president of the Couple Zone, with counseling offices throughout Texas.
 He is contributing author of Emotional Focused Couple Therapy for Dummies, The Emotionally Focused Casebook, and Becoming an Emotionally Focused Couple Therapist.

-T. Leanne Campbell, Ph.D., is a Registered Psychologist and Co-Director of the Vancouver Island Centre for EFT and Campbell & Fairweather Psychology and an Honorary Research Associate of Vancouver Island University.
+T. Leanne Campbell, Ph.D., is a registered psychologist and co-director of the Vancouver Island Centre for EFT and Campbell & Fairweather Psychology and is an honorary research associate of Vancouver Island University.
 She is a certified EFT supervisor and trainer.

-Veronica Kallos-Lilly, Ph.D., is a Registered Psychologist and Co-Director of the Vancouver Couple & Family Institute and Centre for EFT Training.
+Veronica Kallos-Lilly, Ph.D., is a registered psychologist and co-director of the Vancouver Couple & Family Institute and Centre for EFT Training.
 She is a certified EFT supervisor, trainer and co-author of An Emotionally Focused Workbook for Couples The Two of Us, Second Edition.

 Gail Palmer, M.S.W., is co-director of International Centre for Excellence in EFT (ICEEFT), co-author of Emotionally Focused Family Therapy, Becoming an Emotionally Focused Couple Therapist, and leads trainings in EFT internationally.

 Kathryn Rheem, Ed.D., is director of the Washington Baltimore Center for EFT and co-founder of The EFT Café.
 She is a certified EFT supervisor and trainer and leads trainings in EFT internationally.

-Scott R. Woolley, PhD, is Distinguished Professor at Alliant International University.
+Scott R. Woolley, Ph.
+D., holds the rank of distinguished professor at Alliant International University.
 He has trained therapists in EFT in Asia, Europe, and the Americas for over 20 years.

 "The second edition of Becoming an EFT Therapist: The Workbook extends and updates an exceptionally useful book.
 Not only is this the definitive workbook for learning emotionally focused couple therapy, it also covers the recent developments of Johnson’s attachment theory in practice treatment model in individual and family therapy.
 It provides the kind of hands-on how to do it information that therapists need and look for.
 A wonderful resource either in conjunction with a training program or as part of a therapist's individual development, this workbook has great value not only for those who wish to become practitioners of EFT but also for all therapists."